nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Notes about `unpin`:**
 Unpins the contacts at the specified `INDEX` or`INDICES`.

-* The `INDICES` refer to the index numbers shown in the displayed person list.
+* The `INDICES` refer to the index numbers shown in the displayed list of contacts.
 * The `INDICES` **must be positive integers** (1, 2, 3, …), and cannot exceed the number of contacts in the displayed list of contacts.
   </box>